-Welcome to our virtual celebration of Kwanzaa!
-Each night, the Charles H. Wright Museum of African American History will stream songs and dances, storytelling, poetry reading, and more to mark the occasion.
+Welcome to our celebration of Kwanzaa!
+Each night, the Charles H. Wright Museum of African American History will present songs and dances, storytelling, poetry reading, and more to mark the occasion.
 Be prepared to take in the festive sights and sounds of the holiday, and replicate the fun in your home!

 What is Kwanzaa?

 Kwanzaa is an African-American holiday founded in 1966 by Dr. Maulana Karenga, as a way to unite the community following the Watts Rebellion.
 Kwanzaa is derived from the phrase “matunda ya kwanza” which means “first fruits” in Swahili.